Vila Praia de Ancora

 Forte do Cão

-First cousin of the previous one.
-This fort is located south of the Ancora Beach (already in Caminha), across the river of the same name, and is part of an extensive network of forts that protected the Atlantic coast of the Alto Minho (northern Portugal) from attacks by the Spanish Navy during the period from the Restoration War
+First cousin of the previous one, this fort is located south of the Ancora Beach (already in Caminha), across the river of the same name, and is part of an extensive network of forts that protected the Atlantic coast of the Alto Minho (northern Portugal) from attacks by the Spanish Navy during the period of the Restoration War.

 Forte de Lagarteira

 This perfectly preserved star-shaped military fortress is located in the surroundings of the port of Praia de Ancora.
 Built by order of D. Pedro II in the war of Restoration, it dates from the 17th century.
 It has a star-shaped plan, two pairs of lateral bastions and a parade ground with several rooms and two access ramps to the parapet.
 It has been classified as an Asset of Public Interest since 1967.
-Without concrete use for years, today it hosts cultural activities under Caminha’s City Hall.
+Today it hosts cultural activities under Caminha's City Hall.

 Anta da Barrosa